INTRODUCTION

 Parents/guardians play a crucial role in shaping attitudes in their children which produce positive behaviour in school.
 Parents/guardians can assist the school by encouraging their children to abide by the school rules, encouraging punctuality and regular attendance and by ensuring that homework is given due time and effort.

 As a general rule the school will endeavour to create an environment where positive behaviour is reinforced through praise and reward.
+All staff have been trained in the ‘Nurture’ approach to dealing with behaviour, and this approach is encouraged across the school to promote positive behaviour.
 School staff will use encouraging language and gestures, both in class and around the school, so that positive behaviour is instantly recognised and positively rewarded.
 Special attention will be paid to pupils who have previously been associated with poor behaviour so that not only good behaviour but also improvement in behaviour is acknowledged.

 A reward scheme for promoting positive behaviour will be used.
 Such rewards will include;